 Data from the Ministry of Labour, research organizations, health and safety associations, and mining companies has been identified across Ontario.
-The OCRC enters into a legally binding data sharing agreement with Ontario Ministry of Labour and other organizations, including Workplace Safety North (WSN) and Laurentian University, to locate exposure data and enter it into an electronic database.
+The OCRC entered into a legally binding data sharing agreement with Ontario Ministry of Labour and other organizations, including Workplace Safety North (WSN) and Laurentian University, to locate exposure data and enter it into an electronic database.
 Hard copies of the exposure data are transported to the OCRC office for thorough review, entry into the database, and subsequent analysis.
 Descriptive statistics and exposure trends over time have been explored.
 Several models using various determinants of exposure have been investigated.

 Analyses using the database will increase our understanding of exposures in the mining industry and help target prevention efforts where they will have the greatest impact on workers’ health.
 Additional future applications of the database include designing interventions to minimize exposures that will have the biggest impact on workers’ health and improving research methods for assessing exposures as part of ongoing cohort studies of mining-related disease.

 Progress (updated April 2021):

 Data analysis is mostly completed and a manuscript was prepared for this the project.
 As a separate project, we are currently exploring the feasibility of using the Ontario mining exposure database to create a simpler job exposure matrix (JEM) for silica.
 The JEM can be used to assign exposures to mining cohorts available at the OCRC and estimate cumulative exposures.